United States Naval Institute v. Charter Communications, Inc.: Facts

+Court's reasoning

 On appeal, the court held, among other things, that Naval is only entitled to the district court's award for actual damages (approximately $35,000) and prejudgment interest, not the additional $7,700 of Berkley profits.

 The court reasoned that the purpose of damages for breach of contract is to compensate the injured party for their loss, not punish the breaching party.
 Thus, damages are generally measured by the injured party's actual loss.
 The profits attributable to Berkley for the breach are not damages owed to the Naval.
 The Berkley profits do not define Naval's loss because the people buying the paperback book in September were likely not planning to buy the hardcover anyway.
 If Berkley did not breach the contract, Naval would not have expected or received any of Berkley's profits from their paperback sales.

 The proper damages owed to Naval were the actual damages calculation of approximately $35,000.
 The court's calculation operated on the premise that but for Berkley's breach, Naval would have sold the same number of books that it did the month before.
 Though the evidence showed that the hardcover sales were in decline in September and the number was purely hypothetical, the court believed the uncertainty to this hypothesis was to "lay at the door of the wrongdoer" who altered the course of events.
 Berkley had to bear the risk of possible over-calculation.

+Impact

 United States Naval Institute v.
 Charter Communications stands for the proposition that the purpose of contract damages is to put the injured party in the position they would have been if there had been no breach.
 Punitive damages or damages to punish the breaching party are not recoverable under notions of contract law.
 A court is to enforce a remedy for the injured party's loss, not the defendant's gain.